usmasc/whichtutor/README.md

 ## Work in progress

 An open source candidate comparison tool developed for downticket candidates.
 Uses JSON to make it easier for people to reuse it for different candidates and issues.
+Fork it.

 To test it yourself, visit: https://coders4liberty.github.io/whoWme/.

-### Issues

-currently the comparison algorithm is not functioning properly.